10 – Silent All These Years – Tori Amos

 # 8 – All Those Years Ago – George Harrison

 “All Those Years Ago” is a deeply personal and poignant song by George Harrison, released in May 1981 as a tribute to his late Beatles bandmate John Lennon, following Lennon’s tragic murder in December 1980.
 The track, featured on Harrison’s ninth studio album Somewhere in England, represents one of the few post-Beatles recordings that reunite three of the original members, with contributions from Paul McCartney, Ringo Starr, and other notable musicians like Al Kooper.
-Originally intended for Ringo Starr with different lyrics, the song was reworked by Harrison to reflect his grief and admiration for Lennon.
-The single reached number two on the US Billboard Hot 100 and was a number one hit on Billboard’s Adult Contemporary chart, demonstrating the resonance of its message and the impact of the Beatles’ legacy even years after their breakup.
+Initially intended for Ringo Starr with different lyrics, the song was reworked by Harrison to reflect his grief and admiration for Lennon.
+The single reached number two on the US Billboard Hot 100 and topped the Adult Contemporary chart.

 Read More: Our Favorite George Harrison Albums